Skip to Main Content

 By the end of Tutorial 6: Citing Sources, you should know how to:

-• Explain when and why to cite sources.
+• Explain why it is important to cite your sources.

 • Define plagiarism.

-• Identify the bibliographic elements essential for properly citing a source.
+• Identify the common bibliographic elements you need to include when citing a source.

 Estimated tutorial time: 30 minutes